 Our Analysis and Test Results

-The Apex Bionic 2 is a simple softshell with a warm, windproof exterior and soft lining.
-There's nothing technical or hardcore about this piece, but for the right applications, it's perfectly adequate.
+The Apex Bionic 2 is a casual softshell with a warm, windproof exterior and soft fleece lining.
+There is nothing technical or hardcore about this piece, but for the right applications, it's perfectly adequate.

-If you're searching for something casual and warm, this decently priced piece is an acceptable choice that won't break the bank.
+If you're looking for a casual softshell that will keep you warm and protected from the elements, this is a decently priced option that won't break the bank.